-Our first meeting will consist of a 45-minute comprehensive evaluation, where I will go over your history, the challenges that brought you to treatment, and goals of treatment.
+Our first meeting will consist of a 45-minute comprehensive evaluation, where I will go over your history, the challenges that brought you to treatment, and the goals of treatment.
 At the end of this session, we will work together to devise a treatment plan.

 Psychotherapy consists of 45-minute sessions, bi-weekly, weekly, or more frequently.
 I typically see patients Monday through Thursday.